Flow Expertise for Cell Encapsulation and Single-Cell Analysis

 Pressure as the gold standard for microfluidic droplet generation

-Flow rate stability is critical for having repeatable reactor volumes and reproducible results.
+Flow rate stability is critical for having repeatable reactor volumes and reproducible results during cell encapsulation process.
 Syringe pumps are commonly used for generating droplets.
 Syringe pumps show limited ability to control flow rates.
 As a result, the droplet size is affected.

 Additionally, the actual flow rate cannot be well controlled with such devices.
 The flow rate value is displayed on the device, but no information on the time required for reaching a set flow rate is given (the time for flow equilibrium may vary depending on the microfluidic setup.
 Flow rate can also oscillate.

-An alternative to syringe pumps are pressure-based flow controllers.
+An alternative to syringe pumps is pressure-based flow controllers.
 These provide high-precision flow control, and fast response times.